A good marketer knows when his idea sucks.

 Even for the creatively challenged, it does not have to be this way.
-We have a little secret at SEOgadget that we use to help the success of our content marketing campaigns.
+We have a little secret at Builtvisible that we use to help the success of our content marketing campaigns.

 Laura recently challenged our industry to Think Bigger, challenging us to think before we churn out content for the sake of churning out content, instead considering how these initial questions can help your content strategy in the long term:

 - We do something awesome.
 Who is it for?